Swift is an inclusive employer who values all employees and promotes a positive ethos through The Swift Way and FISH! Philosophy.

-Swift recognises that all employees have a right to work in an environment in which the dignity of individuals is respected and which is free from harassment and bullying.
-It is committed to eliminating intimidation in any form.
+We recognises that all employees have a right to work in an environment in which the dignity of all is respected and free from harassment and bullying.
+We are committed to eliminating intimidation in any form.

 Bullying and harassment is not necessarily face to face, it may occur through written communications, visual images (for example pictures of a sexual nature or embarrassing photographs of colleagues), email, phone, and automatic supervision methods – such as computer recording of downtime from work, or recording of telephone conversations – if these are not universally applied to all workers.